nicoleyimessier/ofxProjectionApp/README.md

 For Bilinear warps only:

-* m to toggle between linear and curved mapping
+* `m`: to toggle between linear and curved mapping
-* F1 to reduce the number of horizontal control points
+* `F1`: to reduce the number of horizontal control points
-* F2 to increase the number of horizontal control points
+* `F2`: to increase the number of horizontal control points
-* F3 to reduce the number of vertical control points
+* `F3`: to reduce the number of vertical control points
-* F4 to increase the number of vertical control points
+* `F4`: to increase the number of vertical control points
-* F5 to decrease the mesh resolution
+* `F5`: to decrease the mesh resolution
-* F6 to increase the mesh resolution
+* `F6`: to increase the mesh resolution

 ## Class Overview